Jaimilit/CrossFit-Signup/README.md

 * [Chrome Developer Tools](https://developer.chrome.com/docs/devtools/open/): Was used to debug the website
 * [W3C Validator](https://validator.w3.org/): Was used to validate HTML5 code for the website
 * [W3C CSS validator](https://jigsaw.w3.org/css-validator/): Was used to validate CSS code for the website
+* [Pep8 Validator](https://pep8ci.herokuapp.com/): Was used to validate python code for the website
 * [Github Projects](https://github.com/): Kanban board was used to track the progress of the project in general and of every application in the project
 * [Wireframes](https://balsamiq.com/learn/articles/what-are-wireframes/): Was used to created the outline for my project